 Rationale: Variable random checks impede the patient's ability to plan self-harm.

-Rationale: The health care team member should not have other duties to distract him or her from observation of the patient.
+Rationale: The health care team member should not have other duties to distract from observation of the patient.
 The team member should be relieved or replaced periodically to ensure that maximum attention is paid to the patient.

 Rationale: The assigned health care team member must be able to assess changes in the level of safety or risk and communicate such changes to other team members.